Postdoctoral Research

 Fellowships

-There are two programs that help provide funding for Buck postdocs and their projects.
+There are three programs that help provide funding for Buck postdocs and their projects.

 The Glenn Foundation for Medical Research partners with the Buck Institute to provide project-based Research Training Fellowships.
 Projects are chosen for funding by a Faculty steering committee. .
 Glenn Fellows work under the supervision of a faculty mentor and receive a stipend (based on NIH recommended levels), training, professional development, and mentorship during their appointment, which lasts for up to three years.